Niranjini-Kathiravan/Stock-market-Analysis-using-Kafka/README.md

-## STOCK MARKET ANALYSIS using KAFKA and AWS
+## STOCK MARKET ANALYSIS using Kafka and AWS

 - In this project, we will be executing end-to-end data engineering pipeline for Stock market analysis.